misener/GRTTWaK-website/index.md

 {% else %}

-No  events scheduled, but stay tuned.
-If you'd like a heads-up about upcoming shows, [join the email newsletter](https://grownupsreadthingstheywroteaskids.com/newsletter/).
+No upcoming events scheduled, but stay tuned.
+If you'd like a heads-up about upcoming shows, [join the email newsletter](https://grownupsreadthingstheywroteaskids.com/newsletter/):

+{% include newsletter_subscribe.html %}

 {% endif %}

 ## About